cybertraining-dsc/su21-reu-378/project/index.md

 ## 5. Results

 The results of this project is estimated by affectability and accuracy by utilizing the Confusion Matrix CNN.
 The results also rely on how correct and precise the model was trained.
 This model was created to explore the possibility of detecting Autism in children at its early stage, using a facial image analysis.
-A deep learning algorithm was used to develop this inexpensive, but accurate method to detect Autism in children.
-A Convolutional Neural Network (CNN) classifier was used to create this model, to recieve an accuracy of 95% or higher.
+A Convolutional Neural Network classifier was used to create this model.
 For this CNN model we utilized max pooling and Rectified Linear Unit (ReLU), with two epochs.
 This resulted in an accuracy of 71%.
 These results can be seen below in Figure 4.
 Figure 5 displays some of the images that were classified and labeled correctly (right) and the others that were labeled incorrectly (left).

 ![Results after Execution](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-378/main/project/images/Training%20and%20Validation%20Loss%20and%20Accuracy%20(3).png)